isomerpages/moht-healthyprecincts/index.md

 sections:
   - hero:
       title: Healthy Precincts
-      subtitle: A conducive environment, activated community and an integrated health and social ecosystem to support and sustain healthy lifestyles for all.
+      subtitle: Learn more about the health initiatives in your neighborhood, or collaborate to make your environment better!
       background: /images/shawnanggg-xh0248k9hdy-unsplash_dark.jpg
       dropdown:
         title: I am a...